-- 12 x 1.25hr Lectures (15hrs)

-- 6 x 1.25hr Seminars (7.5hrs)

-- 4 x 1.25hr Tutorials (5hrs)
+• 12 x 1.25hr Lectures (15hrs) • 6 x 1.25hr Seminars (7.5hrs) • 4 x 1.25hr Tutorials (5hrs)

 Lectures as described above.
-Some museum/gallery collections will need to be visited outside the period of the lectures.
+Some museum/gallery collections should be visited outside the period of the lectures, if possible.
 Additional (usually short) readings in art theory and history will be required and provided during the course.